Large and Small Corrections to the JLMS Formula from Replica Wormholes: Introduction

 While the arguments leading up to \Eqref{eq:FLM} and \Eqref{eq:JLMS} used the Euclidean path integral \cite{2013JHEP...11..074F,2013JHEP...08..090L}, it was subsequently given a Lorentzian, Hilbert space interpretation by understanding the holographic dictionary as a quantum error-correcting code (QEC) \cite{2015JHEP...04..163A,2016PhRvL.117b1601D,2017CMaPh.354..865H}.
 An exact QEC is an isometric map from the bulk effective field theory (EFT) Hilbert space to the boundary Hilbert space such that it spans a ``code" subspace whose information is encoded redundantly on the boundary.
 It was demonstrated that both \Eqref{eq:FLM} and \Eqref{eq:JLMS} are straightforward consequences of the existence of such an exact QEC \cite{2017CMaPh.354..865H}.
 In fact, the JLMS formula implies the existence of a bulk reconstruction map, the \textit{Petz map}, that can be used to write down bulk operators in terms of their boundary representation \cite{ohya2004quantum,2017arXiv170405839C,2020arXiv200804810F}.

 While the above results are quite illuminating, they are by no means the complete story.
-An emerging theme over the past few years has been that the holographic map is only an approximate QEC.
-Non-perturbative corrections from the gravitational path integral result in errors in the encoding map, often leading to qualitatively novel features that do not arise for exact QECs \cite{2019JHEP...12..007H}.
+An emerging theme over the past few years has been that the holographic map is only an approximate QEC.\footnote{See Ref.~\cite{2021arXiv211014669K} for a recent review.} Non-perturbative corrections from the gravitational path integral result in errors in the encoding map, often leading to qualitatively novel features that do not arise for exact QECs \cite{2019JHEP...12..007H}.

 In particular, arguments using the path integral have updated the RT formula with quantum corrections to the quantum extremal surface (QES) formula \cite{2015JHEP...01..073E}.
 Interestingly, the QES formula can also be given a Lorentzian interpretation by understanding the holographic map as an approximate QEC \cite{2021arXiv210914618A}.\footnote{We will work with stationary spacetimes and thus, we will only be interested in the minimality in the spatial direction.
 Extremality in the timelike direction hasn't so far been explained satisfactorily from QEC.} The QES formula has provided remarkable insights into the black hole information problem, where it has explained the Page curve of black hole evaporation \cite{2019JHEP...12..063A,2020JHEP...09..002P,2020JHEP...03..149A}.